 FOR THE RECORD: Whitney’s worst voice surpassed most other’s best.
 As someone once wisely said: Her voice is “A Stradivarius among ordinary violins”.

-I doubt Whitney would have ever thought that she would live her last days on the darker side of fame.
+I doubt Whitney would have ever thought that she would live her last days on this earth on the darker side of fame.
 But that is exactly what the light of day is showing as the sad state of affairs.
 A life so full of promise, so full of light during her tender years, snuffed out early.
-What took her from us.
-We’ll know soon enough.

 Whitney At her peak!